FutuneAI/ai-visibility-research/02-geo-framework.md

 **Core question:** Does this content already exist on the internet, and is it in a format that is easily accessible and processable by crawler systems?

 Both traditional search engines and generative AI systems ultimately depend on the indexed web.
-Without indexability, there is no raw material for extraction, interpretation, or generation.
+Without indexability, the available material for extraction, interpretation, or generation becomes limited and unstable.

 ### Layer 2: The Answer Layer, AEO